Don't Just Fine-tune the Agent, Tune the Environment

 For instance, an agent's pretrained knowledge might suggest using full paths with the ``\texttt{rm}'' command.
 However, the BFCL File System environment may not support this. \begin{itemize}[nosep, leftmargin=12pt] \item \textbf{\emph{Standard feedback}}: A generic ``\texttt{FileNotFoundError}'' would be misleading, as the file might actually exist. \item \textbf{\emph{Augmented feedback}}: Our environment returns an explicit rule: ``\texttt{Paths are not allowed.
 Specify only file/directory name...}''.
 This hint directly corrects the agent's misunderstanding of the tool's protocol within this specific environment. \end{itemize}

+This LLM-driven workflow for generating augmentations is detailed in~\Cref{app:env_augmentation_implementation}.
 As illustrated in the file system and multi-API travel case studies (\Cref{app:case_filesystem,app:case_travel}), our augmented feedback transforms failed turns into explicit, actionable guidance.
 This enables agents to diagnose root causes accurately and discover corrective strategies that would be infeasible under baseline environments with ambiguous signals.